Critical thinking isn’t boring!

 Here are three important parts of critical thinking to be aware of:

 Reasoning.
 Consider the topic you’re reading from several standpoints.
 Determine a point of view; discover the underlying assumptions, possible implications and consequences; and draw your own conclusion.
-After reading an article, ask questions like: What conclusions are drawn by the author of this article?
+After reading an article, ask questions such as: What conclusions are drawn by the author of this article?
 Do you agree or disagree?

 Faulty logic.
 Trust your judgment and question everything!
 Did you know there are seven major fallacies of reasoning you should be able to recognize?
 These include things like generalization, stereotyping and oversimplification.
-You must also be able to recognize propaganda techniques, which is information presented in an attempt to influence the reader.
+You must also be able to recognize propaganda techniques, which are ways of presenting information in an attempt to influence the reader.

 Analysis.
 This involves a variety of skills, the most common of which is the ability to recognize the difference between an observation and an inference.
 You should also be able to identify what is fact and what is opinion.
 Another skill used in analysis is comparing and contrasting information.
 By comparing and contrasting information from different sources, you can identify facts, make inferences and draw conclusions that would not otherwise be possible.